vfarcic/cncf-demo/manuscript/policies/kustomize.md

 # Wait until the Deployment is created

-# If you started from this chapter (Production), the Pods
-#   will not be running since Crossplane is not configured to
-#   manage Cloud resources so the database was not created and,
+# Pods are not be running since the database was not created and,
 #   with it, the Secret with the authentication was not created
 #   either, hence the Pods that require the Secret are not
 #   starting).